 As a freelance instructor you need to decide whether the work you are doing is considered to be 'regulated work' and requires a PVG check.
 If you are working with private clients under the age of 18 in their own homes, on a freelance basis you will be required to complete a PVG check.
 Freelance instructors who have not yet joined the PVG scheme but need to can obtain a scheme membership statement directly from disclosure Scotland at a cost of £59.
 Under the PVG scheme parents may choose to check whether you are barred from working with children, this is through their right to be able to access a disclosure as personal employers.

-For more information please see the BHS guide on Protecting Vulnerable Groups Scheme information for Accredited Professional Coaches
+For more information, see the BHS guide on Protecting Vulnerable Groups Scheme information for Accredited Professional Coaches.

-Don’t forget to let us know once you are a PVG scheme member so we can keep the details with your accredited professional coach record.
+Remember to let us know once you are a PVG scheme member, so we can keep the details with your accredited professional coach record.
 There is a permission form in the above guide for you to complete and return.

 BHS Approved Centres